Baijayanta2003/Python-Documentation-With-Sphinx/README.md

    make builder
 where "builder" is one of the supported builders, e.g. html, latex or linkcheck.
 ```
-Now the directory looks like:
+15.Now the directory looks like:
 ```bash
 Sphinx_Tutorial/
 ├── add.py